Orthodontic archwire: Copper nickel-titanium alloy

 In 1994 Ormco Corporation introduced this alloy.
 This alloy was developed with the help of Rohit Sachdeva and Suchio Miyasaki.
 Initially, it was available in three temperature transition forms: Superelastic (CuNiTi 27 °C), heat-activated (CuNiTi 35 °C) and (CuNiTi 40 °C).
 This alloy is composed of nickel, titanium, copper (5%) and chromium (0.2% - 0.5%).
 Addition of copper leads to better defined transition temperatures in this alloy.

 Shape memory

 Niti wires are known to have a unique property of shape memory.
 Niti wires can exist in two forms known as Austenitic and Martensitic.
 A temperature phase known as Temperature Transition Range (TTR) serves to define these earlier phase of the Niti wire.
 Below the TTR temperature, the crystals of Niti wires exist in the Martensitic form and above the TTR, crystals exist as the Austenitic form.
 The austenitic form happens at high temperatures, low stresses and martensitic phase occurs at low temperatures and high stresses.
 Austenitic form has body centered cubic (BCC) structure and Martensitic has distorted monoclinic, triclinic or Hexagonal structure.
 The wire is manufactured and fabricated at temperatures which exist above the TTR.
 As the wire is warmed above this temperature, it remembers its original shape and conforms to it.
 Therefore, this property of the wire is known as Shape-memory alloy.

+Graded thermodynamic archwires possess different TTR at different segments of the archwires (frontal, premolar and molar), which corresponds respectively to frontal, premolar and molar areas of dental arch.
+The frontal segments possess the highest transition temperature, followed by the premolar segments.
+The lowest transition temperatures were reported for the molar segments.